Overview

 Candidate eligibility

-To apply for these scholarships, candidates must:
+To be considered for these scholarships, candidates must:

-- Be a citizen of or have been granted refugee status by an eligible Commonwealth country, or be a British Protected Person
+- Be a citizen of or have been granted refugee status by an eligible Commonwealth country.

-- Be permanently resident in an eligible Commonwealth country
+- Be permanently resident in an eligible Commonwealth country.

-- Have provided all supporting documentation in the required format
+- Have provided all supporting documentation in the required format.

 Eligible countries